 IEEE Robotics and Automation Magazine (RAM), 2021

-Abstract: Soft robotic hands and grippers are increasingly attracting attention as robotic end-effector.
-Compared with rigid counterparts, they are safer for human-robot and environment-robot interactions, easier to control, lower cost and weight, and more compliant.
-Current soft robotic hands have mostly focused on the soft fingers and bending actuators.
-However, the palm is also an essential part of grasping.
-In this work, we propose a novel design of a soft humanoid hand with pneumatic soft fingers and soft palm.
-The hand is inexpensive to fabricate.
-The configuration of the soft palm is based on a modular design that can be easily applied to actuating all kinds of soft fingers before.
-The splaying of the fingers, bending of the whole palm, abduction, and adduction of the thumb are implemented by the soft palm.
-Moreover, we present a new design of soft finger, called hybrid bending soft finger (HBSF).
-It can both bend in the grasping axis and deflect in the side-to-side axis as a human-like motion.
-The functions of the HBSF and soft palm were simulated by the SOFA framework.
-And their performance was tested in experiments.
-The 6 fingers with 1 to 11 segments were tested and analyzed.
-The versatility of the soft hand is evaluated and testified by the grasping experiments in the real scenarios according to Feix taxonomy.
-And the results present the diversity of grasps and show promise for grasping a variety of objects with different shapes and weights.
+Abstract: Soft robotic hands and grippers are increasingly attracting attention as robotic end effectors.
+Compared with their rigid counterparts, they are safer for human-robot and environment-robot interactions, easier to control, and more compliant, and they cost and weigh less.
+Design studies of soft robotic hands have focused mostly on the soft fingers and bending actuators.
+However, the palm is also an essential part in grasping.
+In this work, we propose a novel design for an inexpensive soft humanoid hand with pneumatic soft fingers and a soft palm.
+The configuration of the soft palm is based on a modular design that can be applied to actuate different kinds of existing soft fingers.
+The splaying of the fingers, bending of the whole palm, and abduction and adduction of the thumb are implemented by the palm.
+Moreover, we present a new design of soft finger, called the hybrid-bending soft finger (HBSF), that can both bend in the grasping axis and deflect in the side-to-side axis, achieving human-like motion (Figure 1).
+The functions of the HBSF and soft palm are evaluated both in simulation, using the Simulation Open Framework Architecture (SOFA) framework, and experimentally.
+Six finger designs with 1-11 longitudinal segments are analyzed.
+The versatility of the soft hand is evaluated and demonstrated experimentally by its grasping of objects according to Feix’s taxonomy.
+The results demonstrate a great diversity of grasps, with 31 of the 33 grasp types of the taxonomy performed successfully with the proposed design, showing promise for grasping a large variety of objects with different shapes and weights.